RokkoEffe/Creating-2D-3D-colliders-with-Scripting-Spark-AR/README.md

 ### Square and cuboid intersection

-When we can detect 1D collision (intersection), we can detect 2D and 3D collision by detecting collision on each dimension separately, thanks to the Separating axis theorem.
+When we can detect 1D collision (intersection), we can detect 2D and 3D collision by detecting collision on each dimension separately, thanks to the [Separating axis theorem](https://en.wikipedia.org/wiki/Hyperplane_separation_theorem).
 We will use rectangle or cuboid edges as checkable lines.
 First we will project each parallel edges pair on the corresponding parallel axis.
 Then we will check these projections for intersections.
 If the rectangle or cuboid edges projections are intersecting both at X, Y and Z axes, these figures are intersecting each other.

 > Don’t forget that the rules above are working only for axis-aligned bounding boxes, because their edge’s projections will be equal and parallel to these edges.

 ## Using Reactive Programming to write mathematical formula

-To implement intersection condition formula we will need the modulus, addition, subtraction, division and less or equal operators.
-You can find each operator method name in the `ReactiveModule` page of Spark AR scripting reference.
+To implement intersection condition formula we will need the *modulus*, *addition*, *subtraction*, *division* and *less or equal operators*.
+You can find each operator method name in the `ReactiveModule` [page](https://sparkar.facebook.com/ar-studio/learn/reference/classes/reactivemodule) of Spark AR scripting reference.

 Math Function | Reactive Operator
 --------------|------------------